Linkage and translation for tensor products of representations of simple algebraic groups and quantum groups: Introduction

 \begin{TheoremAlph} Let $M$ and $N$ be $\G$-modules in $\Rep_0(\G)$.
 For $\lambda,\mu \in C_\mathrm{fund} \cap X$, we have

 where $c_{\lambda,\mu}^\nu = [ T(\lambda) \otimes T(\mu) : T(\nu) ]_\oplus$ for $\nu \in C_\mathrm{fund} \cap X$. \end{TheoremAlph}

 The translation functors $T_0^\lambda$ and $T_0^\mu$ are equivalences for $\lambda,\mu \in C_\mathrm{fund} \cap X$, so Theorem \ref{thm:introtranslation} implies that the monoidal structure of $\Rep(\G)$ modulo singular $\G$-modules is completely determined by the monoidal structure of $\Rep_0(\G)$ modulo singular $\G$-modules.
-We point out that the coefficients $c_{\lambda,\mu}^\nu$ are the structure constants of the Verlinde category $\Ver(\G)$ (i.e.\ the quotient of the category of tilting $\G$-modules by the tensor ideal of negligible tilting modules) and that they can be computed as an alternating sum of dimensions of weight spaces of Weyl modules (see Subsection \ref{sec:negligible}).
+Therefore, much like the classical linkage principle and translation principle, the linkage principle and translation principle for tensor products can be used to reduce questions about the structure of tensor products of arbitrary $\G$-modules (modulo singular direct summands) to questions about the structure of tensor products of $\G$-modules in the principal block (see also Remark \ref{rem:translationtensorproduct} below).
+We point out that the coefficients $c_{\lambda,\mu}^\nu$ in Theorem \ref{thm:introtranslation} are the structure constants of the Verlinde category $\Ver(\G)$ (i.e.\ the quotient of the category of tilting $\G$-modules by the tensor ideal of negligible tilting modules) and that they can be computed as an alternating sum of dimensions of weight spaces of Weyl modules (see Subsection \ref{sec:negligible}).

 Now let us write $\regRep(\G)$ for the quotient category of $\Rep(\G)$ by the tensor ideal of singular $\G$-modules.
 Let $\regRep_0(\G)$ be the essential image of the principal block under the canonical quotient functor $\Rep(\G) \to \regRep(\G)$; so $\regRep_0(\G)$ is the full subcategory of $\regRep(\G)$ whose objects are the $\G$-modules $M$ such that $M_\mathrm{reg}$ belongs to $\Rep_0(\G)$.
 By Theorem \ref{thm:introlinkage}, $\regRep_0(\G)$ is closed under tensor products in $\regRep(\G)$.
 The Theorems \ref{thm:introlinkage} and \ref{thm:introtranslation} can be combined to give the following external tensor product decomposition of $\regRep(\G)$: